 The first and perhaps most critical component of the MMA is the Music Licensing Collective (MLC), a new body that will be formed to govern and develop a comprehensive, publicly searchable database that lists all pertinent ownership information for every song protected by copyright law.
 This would include all writers, co-writers, publishers, alternate versions, etc. This database is where compositions and recordings will be matched up so the correct payments may be made by the MLC to songwriters and publishers.

-If the MMA only created the MLC, it would rightly be viewed as a watershed moment in music copyright history, perhaps akin to the Copyright Act of 1909, which created the first mechanical royalty.
+If the Music Modernization Act only created the MLC, it would rightly be viewed as a watershed moment in music copyright history, perhaps akin to the Copyright Act of 1909, which created the first mechanical royalty.
 Past attempts to create some type of global registry system have failed, but this time, it appears that all parties in the music rights industry — from record labels to publishers, Performing Rights Organizations, trade associations, and third-party administrators — have all signed on to help build the MLC’s capacity.

 Of course, this won’t happen overnight; it will require time, resources, more compromises, and continued overview from the movers and shakers who helped create the MMA.
 And get ready for some debate about the details on the best way for the MLC to be managed from the various constituents in the mix.
 But it’s clear that everyone benefits with such a system versus the broken approach we are currently living with.
 In addition to the massive and ongoing database management that the MLC is charged with, they will also oversee the new digital blanket licenses and administer the collection, payments, and reporting of digital music royalties to songwriters and rights holders.

 The MLC will be governed by a board made up of 14 music publishers, four of whom must be self-published songwriters who control all of their own musical works to ensure that the DIY musician has a stake at the table.